SkylineCommunications/dataminer-docs/connector-help/connector_help/KOHLER-SDMO_APM403.md

 # KOHLER-SDMO APM403

-This driver monitors the activity of the KOHLER-SDMO APM403.
+This connector monitors the activity of the KOHLER-SDMO APM403.

 ## About